andrewcbuensalida/formik-yup-form/README.md

 ///////////////////////////////////////
-if you try to merge from a newer commit to an older commit or a commit on a different branch that doesnt diverge, itll say it's already up to day. but if it diverges, itll try to merge.
+if you try to merge on a newer commit with an older commit or a commit on a different branch that doesnt diverge, itll say it's already up to date. but if it diverges, itll try to merge. if you try to merge on an older commit that doesnt diverge, with a new commit, itll move the head to the newer commit but stay on that commit. weird.

 /////////////////////////////////////////////